WTDY-FM: 2017-2018: Adult contemporary

-2018-present: Hot AC
+2018–present: Hot AC; return to CHR, and return to Hot AC

 On March 16, 2018, the station rebranded as 96.5 TDY, shifting to a hot adult contemporary format with a larger emphasis on current music.
 The switch also restored a hot AC-formatted station to the market for the first time since WISX's aforementioned flip, and returned the format to the 96.5 frequency since the flip to rhythmic in 2003.

-On November 12, 2018, WTDY-FM launched a new morning show, Coop & Casey in the Morning, hosted by Sean ‘Coop’ Tabler and Casey Reed.
+On November 12, 2018, WTDY-FM launched a new morning show, Coop & Casey in the Morning, hosted by Sean 'Coop' Tabler and Casey Reed.
 The station also shifted back to a Top 40/CHR format, a move that followed Entercom's acquisition of former AC competitor WBEB.

 In March 2020, in response to the COVID-19 pandemic and cost cutting measures, Casey Reed of Coop & Casey in the Morning was let go, with longtime radio and morning show host Sean "Coop" Tabler remaining.

+For the weekend of May 11 through 15, 2023, the station temporarily rebranded as "96.5 TAY" (pronounced "Ninety-Swift-Five T-A-Y"), playing only music by Taylor Swift ahead of her Eras Tour stopping in Philadelphia for that period, promoting that the station would broadcast on site from her performances at Lincoln Financial Field.
+WTDY-FM also began running sweepers announcing that at 9 a.m. on May 15, "96.5 will begin a new era."
+At that date and time, WTDY-FM shifted back to hot adult contemporary and re-branded as "The New 96.5", with "I'm Good (Blue)" by David Guetta and Bebe Rexha being the first song played.

 HD Radio

 WTDY-FM HD2

-In 2007, WRDW added an HD2 subchannel, carrying non-stop dance music under the moniker "Hot Wired."
+In 2007, WRDW added an HD2 subchannel, carrying non-stop dance music under the moniker "Hot Wired".
 The music and imaging was similar to co-owned Miami rhythmic station WPOW's HD2 channel, now defunct.
 In 2012, the format changed to foreign language programming as "VDC Radio".
 In May 2013, Hot Wired returned, while VDC moved to WXTU-HD3.
-"Hot Wired" was later renamed "WirEDM," referring to electronic dance music.
-In 2015, the WirEDM name was phased out with the rebranding to AMP Radio, with the HD2 subchannel rebranding as "Pulse."
+"Hot Wired" was later renamed "WirEDM", referring to Electronic Dance Music.
+In 2015, the WirEDM name was phased out with the rebranding to AMP Radio, with the HD2 subchannel rebranding as "Pulse".
 The format aired mainly dance music from 2005 to 2012 with a few current songs in the mix.
 In November 2017, the HD2 format flipped to acoustic rock with a few alternative songs mixed in as "Alt 96.5 HD2".
 Roughly a year later, the format was shifted to a more traditional alternative rock playlist.
 The HD3 format soon moved over to HD2.